ms1-learner/python-01-en/02_more_strings_and_control_flow/02_challenge/README.md

 For instance, the factorial of `5` is `5 x 4 x 3 x 2 x 1`, which equals `120`.

 Complete the code inside the `computer_factorial` function that is pre-written for you.
-We haven't covered user-defined functions yet, but you don't need to know how functions work in order to complete this function.
+We haven't covered user-defined functions yet, but you don't need to know how functions work in order to complete this challenge.

 > Note: You don't need to test for edge cases like invalid input.
 We'll learn how to handle edge cases and exceptions later on in the course.